How to Get a Green Card Through Marriage: Step-by-Step Guide

 Are you married to a US citizen or lawful permanent resident?
 Are you planning to marry a US citizen or lawful permanent resident?

-If so, you should know that you are eligible for a green card based on your marriage to a US citizen or lawful permanent resident.
+If so, you may be eligible for a green card based on a valid marriage to a U.S. citizen or lawful permanent resident, provided you meet all other legal requirements.

 In this guide, I will explain everything you need to know about getting your US green card through marriage.